joshr120/CANBUS-Stepper/README.md

 <img width="1696" height="1272" alt="GUI" src="https://github.com/user-attachments/assets/4bc0999e-9a1c-4a68-9058-b91453482c07" />

+---

+### Refer to the [CANBUS Stepper datasheet](https://github.com/joshr120/CANBUS-Stepper/blob/main/CANBUS%20Stepper%20Datasheet.pdf) for all electrical specifications and connections. ###

+---

 ## Node Software: ##
 The default CANbus Node software is what ships on all boards.